 Siding can get damaged in a number of ways, from old age to severe weather.
 Consider these signs of visible damage to your siding as your replacement cue.

-- Storm Damage – This includes everything from loose or missing sections of siding after wind storms, to dents, cracks and chipping from major hail storms.
+- Storm Damage – This includes everything from loose or missing sections of siding after wind storms, to dents, cracks and chipping from major hail storms (storm damage).
 Visibly inspect the condition of your siding regularly, especially after major storms.

 - Rotting – For wood siding, signs of rotting include dry, powdery or spongy sections.
 Rotting that occurs under vinyl siding may cause it to warp or come loose from the home.